rakytap/sequential-quantum-gate-decomposer/README.md

 The project was supported by grant OTKA PD123927 and by the Ministry of Innovation and Technology and the National Research, Development and Innovation
 Office within the Quantum Information National Laboratory of Hungary.

+Find the documantation of the SQUANDER package at [CodeDocs[xyz]](https://codedocs.xyz/rakytap/sequential-quantum-gate-decomposer/)